UW-CTRL/AA548-spr2024/bite-size-notes/week-2-b-CBFs.md

 with $f$ and $g$ locally Lipschitz, $x \in D \subset \mathbb R^n$ and $u \in U \subset \mathbb R^m$ is the set of admissible control inputs.

 Previously we defined the forward invariance of a set, now we will formalize the function that gives guarentees for the trajectory of our dynamical system to remain safe for the entirity of its time horizon.
 If you recall, Lyapunov stability drives a system to a point (or a set) in a fashion similar to an energy function, there is a dissapation of the trajectory to that point.
-Safety, rather, can be framed in the context of enforcing invariance of a set, i.e., not learing a **safe set**.
+Safety, rather, can be framed in the context of enforcing invariance of a set, i.e., not leaving a **safe set** once it has been entered.
 Particularily, we define a set $\mathcal C$ as the *superlevel set* of a continuously differentiable function $h : D \subset \mathbb R^n \rightarrow \mathbb R$ giving the following,

 $$
 \begin{aligned}